rhys762/sdlnw/README.md

 - The composite recompose should assert that its actually got a composite widget, instead of being UB
 - Text selection
 - Clipboard
+- how much of sdlnw.h can be moved to internal helpers